Adelaide II, Abbess of Quedlinburg: Involvement In The Investiture Controversy

 Well before 1076, tension had been building up, concerning the power, influence, and leadership between church and state within Western Europe.
 This tension began as a grassroots reform, a bottom-up approach, as seen through the abuses of church members and monasteries as well as the oppression of peasants.
 The rise of feudalism, private lordship, and attacks against the Church led to an informal alliance between peasantry and the clergy as they fought to protect basic freedoms.

 While this papacy reform began at the bottom, this did not dismiss that there was trouble in Rome.
-After trouble with the Council of Sutri (1046), Benedict IX (1032-44), Gregory VI (1045-46), and Clement II (1046-47) – Emperor Henry III appointed Bishop Bruno of Toul (also known as Pope Leo IX).
-Pope Leo IX became the first semi-reformist Pope, which came as a surprise to Henry IV.
+The harbinger of these issues began with the Council of Sutri (1046), where Pope Benedict IX (1032-44) had initially stepped down from his role, allowing for Gregory VI (1045-46) to succeed, but later demanded his position back.
+King Henry III steps in to resolve the infighting by appointing someone of his own choosing: his cousin, known as both Bishop Bruno of Toul and Pope Leo IX.
+As a result of the Council of Sutri, Pope Leo IX became the first semi-reformist Pope, asserting that papal authority was distinct from lay authority, which came as a surprise to Henry IV and the monarchy.

 At the Synod at Rome (1059), Pope Nicholas II asserted the College of Cardinals was the only institution empowered to appoint the Pope.
 By limiting the involvement of papal decisions to the Church, the German kingdom perceived this as a direct attack against their authority.
 Nicholas II went further by condemning lay investiture, challenging the power of noble men and women and questioning the validity of state-inserted bishops.